 - Amla or Indian Gooseberry is also known as Dhatri in Sanskrit which means ‘supporter/ sustainer’ and ‘nurse’.
 The name Dhatri signifies one that nurse, supports and heals.

-- Intake of Amla in form of juice or powder gives relief in acidity due to its pitta pacifying and cooling properties.
+- Intake of Amla in the form of juice or powder gives relief in acidity due to its Pitta pacifying and cooling properties.

 - It also increases hemoglobin concentration.

 - It gives relief in constipation due to its laxative properties.